Spatial-Data-Science-and-GEO-AI-Lab/percept/tutorial/downloading.md

 In the end, you will be left with a bunch of GeoJSON files in `<tile_cache_dir>` and many many gigabytes of imagery in `<seqdir>`.

+## Alternative: download only the images at intervals of X meters

+The previous way of downloading images gathers every possible image within the defined region.
+This will ensure that you have every possible option, even if you have to throw out a bunch of them for quality reasons.
+However, if you would rather download many fewer images (saving a lot of time and bandwidth), then you can arrange to only download the images according to the geographic specification that you want.
+In our case, we have always looked for the SVI that is closest to a network of points that is laid out so that there is a point every X meters along every road, path or way.
+If you wish to use the same specification then you can use the `make_street_points.py` script to generate a GeoJSON (or other format) file that contains points within the defined region that are spaced at every X meters along every road, etc.

+Example: generate points within the region defined by `myconfig.json` (same as above), with coordinate reference system SRID 28992, at intervals of 50 meters, and saved into file `mygrid.geojson`:
+`./make_street_points.py -c myconfig.json -S 28992 -I 50 -o mygrid.geojson`

+Next, you should obtain the Mapillary metadata using the `--tiles-only` option to `mapillary_jpg_download.py`.
+This will not download JPG files, it only gets GeoJSON files that contain all the metadata about the SVIs, and saves them in the aforementioned `tile_cache_dir`.
+`./mapillary_jpg_download.py -c myconfig.json --tiles-only`

+Now we will use PostgreSQL (v 13+)/PostGIS to do the heavy-duty geographic processing.
+This tutorial calls the working database `percept-preprocess` but you can use any name.

+    export DB=percept-preprocess
+    sudo -u postgres createdb -O $USER $DB sudo -u postgres psql -c 'CREATE EXTENSION postgis;' $DB

+Import `mygrid.geojson` using `ogr2ogr` into a table named `mygrid`:

+    export GRIDTABLE=mygrid
+    ogr2ogr -f PostgreSQL "dbname=$DB" mygrid.geojson $GRIDTABLE

+Import the tiles database into a table named `mytiles`:
+    export TILESTABLE=mytiles
+    for f in <tile_cache_dir>/*; do ogr2ogr -append -f PostgreSQL "PG:dbname=$DB" $f -nln $TILESTABLE; done

+For convenience we are defining an env var named $SRID, but again you must select the right SRID for your country/region.
+In the case of the Netherlands we are using SRID=28992.

+    export SRID=<srid>

+Add local geometry columns and indices:
+    psql $DB <<EOF
+    ALTER TABLE $GRIDTABLE ADD COLUMN geo GEOMETRY(POINT, $SRID);
+    ALTER TABLE $TILESTABLE ADD COLUMN geo GEOMETRY(POINT, $SRID);
+    CREATE INDEX ${GRIDTABLE}_geo_idx ON $GRIDTABLE USING GIST(geo);
+    CREATE INDEX ${TILESTABLE}_geo_idx ON $TILESTABLE USING GIST(geo);
+    UPDATE $GRIDTABLE SET geo=ST_Transform(wkb_geometry, $SRID);
+    UPDATE $TILESTABLE SET geo=ST_Transform(wkb_geometry, $SRID);
+    EOF

+Perform a geo-join to find the relevant Mapillary image IDs that we want to download (might take a while):
+    psql $DB <<EOF
+    CREATE TABLE myresults AS
+    WITH ranked AS (
+        SELECT
+            g.ogc_fid as grid_id,
+            p.ogc_fid as point_id,
+            p.id as imgid,
+            p.geo as point_geo,
+            ST_Distance(g.geo, p.geo) as distance,
+            FIRST_VALUE(p.ogc_fid) OVER (PARTITION BY g.ogc_fid ORDER BY ST_Distance(g.geo, p.geo)) as closest_point_id
+        FROM $GRIDTABLE g
+        JOIN $TILESTABLE p ON ST_DWithin(g.geo, p.geo, 100)
+    )
+    SELECT DISTINCT grid_id, point_id, imgid, point_geo, distance
+    FROM ranked
+    WHERE point_id = closest_point_id;
+    EOF

+Extract the results:
+    psql -At -c 'SELECT imgid FROM myresults;' $DB > my_imgid_list.txt

+Now you can kick-off the `mapillary_jpg_download.py` process with a set of specific image IDs to fetch:
+`./mapillary_jpg_download.py -c myconfig.json --imgid-file my_imgid_list.txt`

+The output may look like this, and that is normal:
+    [...]
+    Image ID 802315961410511 is not in the --imgid-file list, skipping.
+    Image ID 508836514276730 is not in the --imgid-file list, skipping.
+    Downloading: sequence vOyrCjofpkzRS2PYDLNtbG, image ID 1311892379571420...

+It will still take a while if your region is more than trivial, but it will take much less time than getting everything.

 # FAQ

 ## The script stops running and tells me it is retrying...